reactjs/react.dev/beta/src/content/apis/react-dom/components/common.md

 * [`inputMode`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode): A string.
 Specifies what kind of keyboard to display (for example, text, number or telephone).
 * [`itemProp`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemprop): A string.
 Specifies which property the element represents for structured data crawlers.
 * [`lang`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang): A string.
 Specifies the language of the element.
+* [`onSelect`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/select_event): An event handler function.
+Fires after the selection inside an editable element like an input changes.
+React extends the browser `onSelect` event to work for `contentEditable={true}` elements as well.
+In addition, React extends it to fire for empty selection and on edits (which may affect the selection).
 * [`role`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles): A string.
 Specifies the element role explicitly for assistive technologies. nt.
 * [`slot`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles): A string.
 Specifies the slot name when using shadow DOM.
 In React, an equivalent pattern is typically achieved by passing JSX as props, for example `<Layout left={<Sidebar />} right={<Content />} />`.